inckie/AGKaraoke/README.md

 On phones and tablets, usage of headphones is strongly recommended since the mic pick ups music playing, and messes up the tone detection.

-On Google glass, earbud is is a good idea since it provides much better audio quality, and <a href="https://arxiv.org/abs/1404.1320">much lower battery consumption</a>.
+On Google glass, earbud is a good idea since it provides much better audio quality, and <a href="https://arxiv.org/abs/1404.1320">much lower battery consumption</a>.

 ## Notes

 Application has two algorithms to detect pitch of the sound: autocorrelation, taken from Ultrastar Delux and optimized for integer math, and <a href="https://en.wikipedia.org/wiki/Goertzel_algorithm">Goertzel algorithm</a>, as described in Wikipedia.
 Toggle is only available from source code for now.

-Code quality is far from production.
+Code quality is far from production: Weak error checking, using string hashes as unique ids, and so on.

 ## Future plans
 * Both algorithms have huge performance problems on the Google Glass (which is strange, actually) leading to lags and overheating.
 So, JNI implementation should be added.